-Cathy attended City Laser Clinic for an initial free consultation, Cathy had very noticeable Melasma on her face having had the lesions on her upper cheeks and forehead for many years, Cathy advised me that they had become darker during her recent pregnancy and had not faded.
+Cathy attended City Laser Clinic for a free initial pigmentation removal consultation.
+Cathy had very noticeable Melasma (hormonal pigmentation) on her face having had the lesions on her upper cheeks and forehead for many years, Cathy advised me that they had become darker during her recent pregnancy and had not faded.

 At City Laser Clinic, we are also careful to discuss other methods of treating skin pigmentations such as MELASMA so that our clients can assess the risks and benefits of Laser treatment and alternate methods of treatment.

-Cathy was initially disappointed by the treatments, but persevered and after four treatments started to notice significant reduction in the Melasma pigmentation, and at the conclusion of the ten weeks of weekly treatment Cathy was confident to continue with maintenance treatments every 8 weeks.
+Cathy was initially disappointed by the laser treatments, but persevered and after four laser treatments started to notice significant reduction in the Melasma pigmentation, and at the conclusion of the ten weeks of weekly treatment Cathy was confident to continue with maintenance laser treatments every 8 weeks.

-We do remind our clients, and especially those receiving treatment for skin pigmentations, to avoid exposing treated areas to the sun, fake tan, or solarium for at least four weeks before and 6 (SIX) WEEKS AFTER any treatment and to always where a SPF 30+ (or higher) sun block when spending time outside, even walking outside or working in the garden.
-Sun exposure can really be a problem for maintaining pigmentation reductions achieved with skin pigmentation.
+We do remind our clients, and especially those receiving treatment for Melasma pigmentation, to avoid exposing treated areas to the sun, fake tan, or solarium for at least four weeks before and 6 (SIX) WEEKS AFTER any treatment and to always where a SPF 30+ (or higher) sun block when spending time outside, even walking outside or working in the garden.
+Sun exposure can really be a problem for maintaining Melasma pigmentation reductions.